Houdih/Symfony-REST-API/README.txt

 This API is developed in Symfony with the ApiPlatform framework.
-It is a blog type web application with an article system by Categories and Authentication by token.
+It is a blog type web application.
+JWT (Json Web Token) token authentication.

-A voting system to manage resource permissions is implemented and the use of 'dataPersister' which is specific to ApiPlatform.
+A voter system to manage resource permissions is implemented and the use of 'dataPersister' which is specific to ApiPlatform.

 Here are the resources;
     Users, with three defined roles (visitor, author and admin),